vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 On Thursday 2025-07-03, in the late afternoon / early evening, I made a trip to the UPS Store at 2342 Shattuck Ave to pick up a package.

+## 2025-07-18

+On Friday 2025-07-18, in the late afternoon / early evening, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up a few packages.